Inheritance (Star Trek: The Next Generation)

 "Inheritance" is the 162nd episode of the American science fiction television series Star Trek: The Next Generation, the tenth episode of the seventh season.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, as the Enterprise helps a planet to survive, Lieutenant Commander Data (Brent Spiner) must work with two local scientists from the planet.
 One scientist seems particularly interested in Data.

+This episode marks the second of three guest appearances in Star Trek for Fionnula Flanagan, having previously appeared in the Star Trek: Deep Space Nine episode Dax.

 Plot

 The Enterprise arrives at Altrea IV, a planet with a core that is cooling and solidifying.
-Pran and Juliana Tainer, scientists from Altrea IV, inform the crew about the problem.
-Lieutenant Commanders Geordi La Forge (LeVar Burton) and Data suggest injecting plasma into the core to restore it to its molten state.
-After the other members of the briefing depart, Juliana reveals herself to be the former wife of Data's creator, Noonien Soong.
+Pran and Juliana Tainer, scientists from Altrea IV, brief the crew on the problem; Lieutenant Commanders Geordi La Forge (LeVar Burton) and Data suggest a solution.

-Data can only find one Juliana in his memory, a Juliana O'Donnell.
-She explains that after protests from her mother, she and Noonien decided to elope.
-A Klingon and a Carvalan Freighter captain served as marriage witnesses.
-She explains that his early memories were wiped and replaced with memories of the colonists of Omicron Theta.
+After the others leave the briefing, Juliana reveals herself to be the former wife of Data's creator, Noonien Soong.
+She explains that Data's early memories were wiped and replaced with memories of the colonists of Omicron Theta.
 He was about to be reactivated when the Crystalline Entity attacked.
-Data conducts his own research into Juliana's story and finds evidence to circumstantially support her claims and decides to accept her as his mother while he learns more.

-As they begin the plasma infusion, Juliana tells Data and La Forge a story about Data's trouble with learning to keep his clothes on.
-Data takes her to his quarters, where he plays his violin.
-She offers to play with him and uses a viola.
-Among his paintings, she sees one of his daughter, Lal.
-Juliana is overcome with emotion when she is told of Lal's demise.
-Juliana asks Data to be careful if he intends to create another child.
-She admits that she was against Data being created due to the problems with Lore and confesses that she forced Noonien to leave Data behind when the Crystalline Entity attacked, fearing he would awaken to become like Lore.
+Data conducts some research and finds evidence to circumstantially support her claims, accepting her as his mother.
+Data shows her his quarters, where he plays his violin.
+She joins in with him, playing a viola.
+Among his paintings, she sees one of his daughter, Lal, and is saddened to learn of Lal's demise.
+She admits that she was against Data being created due to the problems with Lore, and confesses that she forced Noonien to leave Data behind for that reason.